jfangmeier/blogdown-site/content/post/2022-02-12-introducing-the-claimsdb-package-for-teaching-and-learning/index.markdown

 ## Examples of using *claimsdb* for analysis

-To analyze and explore the claims and beneficiary data, you can execute SQL code on the database using the `DBI` package.
+To analyze and explore the claims and beneficiary data, you can execute your own SQL code on the database using the `DBI` package.

 ```r